 Audit-related fees pertain to professional services for store audit procedures, review of procedures for North West, confirmation on compliance with debt covenants, due diligence, completion of procedures required by contract and advice on new accounting standards.

 Tax-Related Fees

-Tax-related fees include professional services for tax compliance services and advice, commodity tax consultation, reorganizations, acquisitions and other tax-related matters.
+Tax-related fees include professional services for tax compliance services.

 All Other Fees